DataDog/documentation/content/en/integrations/faq/error-datadog-not-authorized-sts-assume-role.md

   text: "AWS Datadog installation"
 ---

-This error usually indicates an issue with the trust policy associated with the Datadog Integration Role.
+This error usually indicates an issue with the trust policy associated with the Datadog integration role.
 Most of the time, this issue is caused by the [role delegation process][1].

 Check the following points for the AWS account mentioned in the error:

 1. When creating an IAM role, ensure that you are using the correct IAM role name in the [Datadog AWS integration tile][2].
 Extra spaces or characters in AWS or Datadog causes the role delegation to fail.
-If you deployed the role via CLoudformation, the default is set to [DatadogIntegrationRole][4].
+If you deployed the role via CLoudformation, the default IAM role name is set to [DatadogIntegrationRole][4].
     {{< img src="integrations/faq/aws-error-sts-assume-role-04.png" alt="AWS Create IAM Role - Review" >}}

 2. Ensure Datadog's account ID `464622532012` is entered under `Another AWS account`.
 Entering any other account ID causes the integration to fail.
 Also ensure `Required MFA` is **unchecked**: